Non-Hermitian propagation of Hagedorn wavepackets: Time evolution

-If $H_t$ is a real symmetric matrix, then we are in the standard setting. $\hat \ham_t$ is a self-adjoint operator on some dense domain of $L^2(\R^n)$ and $U(t)$ defines for all $t\in\R$ a unitary time evolution, see for example \cite[\S3.1]{CR12}.
-In the time-independent case with $\Im H\le0$, operator theory allows to define the evolution $U(t)$ as a contraction semigroup on $L^2(\R^n)$, see the general Mehler formulas in \cite{Hor95}, in particular the discussion before \cite[Theorem 4.2]{Hor95}.
-In the more general case that $\Im H_t$ depends continuously on time and $\Im H_t\leq 0$ the well-posedness of the problem \eqref{eq:schro} in $L^2(\R^n)$, and hence the existence of $U(t)$, follows then from the time-independent case and general results by Kato on hyperbolic evolution systems, see \cite[\S5.3]{Paz83}.
-However, if $\Im H> 0$, then $U(t)$ might cease to be well-defined after some finite time $T>0$, as shown by the examples in Section~\ref{sec:swanson} or \cite{GrSch12}.
-Our aim here is to explore the non-unitary evolution of ladder operators, coherent states and excited states on time intervals for which $U(t)$ is a well-defined operator on $L^2(\R^n)$.
+with initial data $\psi(0)$ that are Hagedorn wavepackets.
+If $H_t$ is a real symmetric matrix, then we are in the standard setting. $\hat \ham_t$ is a self-adjoint operator on some dense domain of $L^2(\R^n)$ and defines for all $t\in\R$ a unitary time evolution, see for example \cite[\S3.1]{CR12}.
+In the time-independent case with $\Im H\le0$, one defines the evolution as a contraction semigroup on $L^2(\R^n)$, see the discussion before \cite[Theorem 4.2]{Hor95} or \cite[Theorem~1]{Pra08}.
+In the more general case that $\Im H_t$ depends continuously on time and $\Im H_t\leq 0$ the well-posedness of the evolution problem \eqref{eq:schro} in $L^2(\R^n)$ follows from the time-independent case and Kato's results on hyperbolic evolution systems, see \cite[\S5.3]{Paz83}.
+If $\Im H> 0$, then the time evolution might cease to be well-defined after some finite time $T>0$, as shown by the examples in Section~\ref{sec:swanson} or \cite{GrSch12}.
+However, we will determine time intervals here such that the propagation of Hagedorn wavepackets is well-defined and explore the non-unitary evolution of ladder operators, coherent states and excited states.
 We first investigate how a non-vanishing imaginary part changes the geometrical structure.